syswonder/ruxgo/README.md

 Ruxgo is a Cargo-like build tool for building C and C++ applications that relies on Toml files to run.
 If running in a Linux environment, you need to configure `config_linux.toml`, if in windows, the `config_win32.toml` is required.

-For a project to build, you only need to simply fill in the source file path, include directory path, cflags, ldflags and other options.
+For a project to build, you only need to simply fill in the source file path, header file path, cflags, ldflags and other options.
 Ruxgo does the rest, so easy!
 It abandons the complex syntax and rule-dependent construction in the original MAKE tool, exposing the most original gcc compilation process, back to nature to truly understand the intention of each step.
 Now start to explore the compilation of various applications!

 🚧 Working In Progress.